 Jeddah South pumping station is one of the largest pumping stations in the Kingdom of Saudi-Arabia.
 The two shafts have a diameter of 32 meters and a depth of 40 meters.
-The pumping station has a screening facility to remove solids before being transferred to the nearby STP.
-In order to treat the foul air of these large chambers, an adequate odour control unit was required.
+The station has a screening facility to remove solids before being transferred to the nearby STP.
+In order to treat the foul air of these large chambers, a chemical scrubber was required.
 Because of the wide experience in odour control, Ipec was approached to design and supply the odour treatment system.

 Because of the high H2S concentration in the foul air, Ipec designed a two-stage chemical scrubber system with a total capacity of 300 000 m³/hour.
 The system exists of four trains each individually treating a flow of 75 000 m³/hour.
 Each train holds a stainless steel fan connected to a suction manifold for air extraction from the different locations inside the pumping station.
 Each fan is provided with a pressure transmitter and flow sensor to control the flow by VFD.

-As a polishing step, a second scrubbing tower is operated with an aqueous solution of caustic and bleach.
+As a polishing step, a second chemical scrubbing tower is operated with an aqueous solution of caustic and bleach.
 The recirculation liquid is carefully monitored by pH- and ORP-measurement to ensure an odour-free exhaust and a minimal chemical consumption.
-Also the second scrubber is provided with a mist eliminator to avoid droplets to escape through the stack.
+The second scrubber is also fitted with a mist eliminator to avoid droplets to escape through the stack.

 Click here to download the leaflet in PDF.